Old Herron Ranch

 Read More

-Old Herron Ranch encompasses 84.43± acres and is part of the incomparable 2,100-acre Sopris Mountain Ranch.
-The deeded property has unobstructed views of Mount Sopris and thoughtfully executed improvements designed to mimic the “Ralph Lauren” aesthetic.
-Owners have the opportunity to build on two separate and adjoining parcels while also enjoying the shared amenities at Sopris Mountain Ranch.
+Old Herron Ranch encompasses 47± acres and is part of the incomparable 2,100-acre Sopris Mountain Ranch.
+The deeded property offers unobstructed views of Mount Sopris and thoughtfully executed improvements that mimic the “Ralph Lauren” aesthetic.
+Owners have the opportunity to build while also enjoying the shared amenities at Sopris Mountain Ranch.
 With direct access to public lands, a pond, stream, and sweeping views of Mt.
 Sopris, the property captures the essence of Colorado’s most sought-after lifestyle.

 This property is co-listed with Michael Latousek of Douglas Elliman Aspen.